-According to this status, the goods are included either in the main manifest or in a sub manifest and the Integrated Cargo System (ICS) consider them to have been exported.
-With this the assigned authority to the goods gets expired.
+According to this status, the goods are included either in the main manifest or in a sub manifest and the Integrated Cargo System (ICS) considers them to have been exported.
+With this, the assigned authority to the goods gets expired.

 This status appears when the goods mentioned in the export declaration don’t feature on a main or sub manifest or are still not released from the mentioned warehouse or if the mentioned Cargo Terminal Operator (CTO) doesn’t receive them within 10 days of the proposed export date.

 During the processing of the export declaration, the ICS may find information that is either incorrect or incomplete.
 In such a case, the Error status is flaunted and no authority is allocated to the goods.
 The exporter then needs to amend the declaration or lodge a fresh one.

 Consider a case when the goods have been exported, but the exporter tries to amend the declaration after that.
 In case the amended information contains an error, this status is shown, implying that the authority has already expired.